SOMERSET BOWLS ASSOCIATION

 ‘ExB’ means the Executive Board

-‘Executive Board’ means the Executive Board of the Somerset Bowls Association (SBA), comprising the following Officers: President (Men), President (Ladies), Chairman, General Secretary, Treasurer, Championship/Competition Secretary, Performance Manager, Marketing Manager, League Secretary, Match Secretary, Member without Portfolio, County Coach and Development Manager.
+‘Executive Board’ means the Executive Board of the Somerset Bowls Association (SBA), comprising the following Officers: President (Men), President (Ladies), Chairman, General Secretary, Treasurer, Championship/Competition Secretary, Performance Manager, Merchandising Manager, League Secretary, Match Secretary, Member without Portfolio, County Coach and Development Manager.

 ‘Laws of the Sport’ means the current Laws of the Sport of Bowls (Crystal Mark edition) and the Domestic Regulations for Bowls England

 ‘Member’ means any individual member of an Affiliated Club whose rights of membership include the playing of bowls on the Club’s green.
 (Hence, it includes not just full members (of either gender) but also categories of membership such as Life Members and Junior Members.)
 Members are ipso facto members of the SBA